 The video bitrate of 800k was chosen as a 'reasonable' value, after I encountered several MKV files with bitrates 10 times higher than that!
 (I suspect that such files were ripped from BLUE-RAY movie DVDs, or other original media with very large resolutions and bitrates.)

 If you need to convert an MP4 video into Google's new-fangled VP8/VP9 (aka "WebM"), 'ffmpeg' can do it:ffmpeg -i Fargo(1996).mp4 -vcodec libvpx -b:v 500K -acodec libvorbis Fargo(1996)--webm.webm

-I should mention here that I started using WebM files because HTML5'video' and 'source' tags support viewing of WebM files.
-At about the same time, I'd tried (and failed) to use an MKV-file (containing H.264-video codec) in an HTML-5 webpage.
+I should mention here that I started using WebM files because HTML5 'video' and 'source' element tags support viewing of WebM files.
+At about the same time, I'd tried (and failed) in trying to use an MKV-file (containing H.264-video codec) in an HTML-5 webpage.
 When it was later suggested to me that MKV-files are usable in HTML-5 (citing that WebM files are Matroska-compliant), I did some more investigating.
 It turns out that WebM files are a strict subset of Matroska.
 So note that there are a number of restrictions that get enforced if/when you use a tool such as "mkvmerge" to produce a such a 'webm-compliant' output file.

 Creates a WebM compliant file.
 This is also turned on if the output file name's extension is "webm".
 This mode enforces several restrictions.

 The only codecs allowed are VP8 or VP9 for the video, and Opus or Vorbis for the audio streams.
 Neither chapters nor tags are allowed.

 The DocType header item is changed to "webm".